UCSF-CBI/c4/docs/about/join.md

 You can skip passwords by enabling SSH keys. <https://www.c4.ucsf.edu/howto/log-in-without-pwd.html>

-To existing TIPCC users: We will only provision C4 accounts upon request.
-We do this to identify and clean out TIPCC accounts that are no longer in use.

 [sysadmin]: {{ '/about/contact.html' | relative_url }}
 [Roadmap]: {{ '/about/roadmap.html' | relative_url }}